Ministry of Industry, Energy and Mining (Uruguay)

 The Ministry is headquartered in the Paysandú Street in Ciudad Vieja, Montevideo.
-The current Minister of Industry, Energy and Mining is Omar Paganini, who has held the position since March 1, 2020.
+The acting Minister of Industry, Energy and Mining is Fernanda Cardona, who has held the position since March 1, 2025.

 History

 In 1907, from the Ministry of Development, the President of the Republic Claudio Williman decided to create the Ministry of Industries, Labor and Public Instruction, it was responsible for livestock, agriculture, police, animal health, Immigration and colonization.
 The prime minister was Gabriel Terra.